 Diabetes is a chronic health condition.
 A person with diabetes is at high risk of heart disease, stroke, and other serious complications, such as kidney failure, blindness, and amputation of a toe, foot, or leg.
 Diabetes is the seventh leading cause of death in the United States.
 You can manage your diabetes and live a long and healthy life by taking care of yourself each day.
 Treating diabetes includes eating healthy food choices, physical activity, taking prescribed medication and working with your health team.

 Please make sure you get your A1C checked as directed by your doctor.
 If your doctor says you have diabetes, make sure you follow their instructions and take all medicine as prescribed.
 If you have diabetes and do not have a blood sugar monitor, ask your doctor to order one.
-MedStar Family Choice covered blood sugar monitors included: Accu-Chek, Aviva Plus, and Accu-Chek Guide meter.
+MedStar Family Choice covered blood sugar monitors include: Accu-Chek Guide meter and Accu-Chek Guide Me meter.

 Contact the MedStar Family Choice Outreach department at 800-905-1722, option 1 if you have any questions or need assistance making a doctor appointment.
 To learn more about Diabetes, please see these easy-to-understand educational videos created by MedStar Health.